Nimble-nerd/ToDoListApp/README.md

 7. The tasks are persisted in a data storage of your choice.
 (I have used in-memory provider of entity framework for the sake of simplicity)

-**To run the app, follow the following steps:

-1. Run the web api (a .net 8 api)
-2. Run the react app (npm run dev)
-3. Download the file 'An example video of ToDoListApp' which demonstrates the usage of the app.
-**

 N.B: I have deliberately skipped implementing any cross-cutting concerns i.e. logging, security etc.